yamcs/yamcs/docs/server-manual/services/instance/replication-slave.rst

 lastTxFile (String)
     The name of file where the slave will keep track of the last transaction id received from the server.
 It defaults to the ``<service-name>-lastid.txt``

+maxTupleSize (integer)
+    Used in case the tcpRole = client - configures the maximum size of one message received from the master.
+If the serialized tuples are larger than this size, this limit has to be increased otherwise the tuples cannot be transferred.
+Default 131072 (128KB).